TheBeastCoding/glaucoma-dataset-metadata/README.md

 Public multi-channel benchmark dataset for Glaucoma classification.

 ## Objective
-The objective of this glaucoma benchmark dataset is to compile all available public datasets with glaucoma labels
+The objective of this glaucoma benchmark dataset is to compile all available public glaucoma datasets into a single large dataset.
+This dataset will standardize image metadata and multi-modal image/segmentation data into machine-learning-ready data.
+Additionally, the benchmark dataset will provide dataset-level metadata related to the image collection study for metadata analysis.
+All dataset instances have the following linking constraint: the optic nerve head cropped fundus image.

 ## The following datasets were used in the creation of this benchmark dataset.
 - ACRIMA